ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

-That he does not think any detail trivial is apparent from his notes in a contemporary, the last of which is occupiedwith a defence of his own practice in withdrawing the two portraitsof traditionary use, which have hitherto figuredin the queen's chamber, and afforded a visible text for Hamlet's speech —
+That he does not think any detail trivial is apparent from his notes in a contemporary, the last of which is occupied with a defence of his own practice in withdrawing the two portraits of traditionary use, which have hitherto figured in the queen's chamber, and afforded a visible text for Hamlet's speech —
 "Look here,
-upon this picture,and on this."
+upon this picture, and on this."
 Mr
-Irving'scrotchet on this point is reallyunimportant; though it is somewhat confusing,we think,to the spectator,to have so distinct an allusion without any visible ground for it ;
+Irving's crotchet on this point is really unimportant; though it is somewhat confusing, we think, to the spectato, to have so distinct an allusion without any visible ground for it;
-and the suggestionhe makes,
+and the suggestion he makes,
-that the stage has four walls,and that the portraitsmay be supposed to be hangingupon that which "is onlytheoretical "
+that the stage has four walls,and that the portraits may be supposed to be hanging upon that which "is only theoretical "
 " which,in reality,
 is the theatre,with all its crowding faces" is somewhat ludicrous.
 The